MDCox/regey/README.md

 Regey takes test cases from the user and returns a valid regex for all test cases.

 -----
-###Dependancies
+###Dependencies

-  - No dependancies right now, but will eventually run on rails for a better user experience.
+  - No dependecies other than ruby right now, but will eventually run on rails for a better user experience.

 ### Current features